UAE: Fines to apply as ministry starts Emiratisation checks on July 1

 Starting July 1, authorities in the UAE will begin assessing whether private sector companies have achieved their Emiratisation targets for the first half of 2024.
 Firms with 50 employees or more that haven’t added 1 per cent more Emiratis to their payroll over the last six months will be fined.

-This came as the Ministry of Human Resources and Emiratisation (MoHRE) confirmed June 30 as the final deadline for meeting targets for H1.
+This came as the Ministry of Human Resources and Emiratisation (MoHRE) confirmed June 30 as the final deadline for meeting targets for the first half.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.